georgwittberger/sfdx-data-deploy-plugin/README.md

 }
 ```

 Data is deployed using the [Salesforce Bulk API](https://developer.salesforce.com/docs/atlas.en-us.api_asynch.meta/api_asynch/).
 The plugin checks the results of each Bulk API job before continuing with the next one.
 The deployment fails with an error if at least one record could not be deployed properly.
-Note that it this case some records may still have been deployed because the Bulk API does not roll back the whole job.
+Note that in this case some records may still have been deployed because the Bulk API does not roll back the whole job.

 ## Creating a Retrieval Job Configuration